petrashih/quantum-hubbard/README.md

-# Two-Site Hubbard Model: Ground States and Quench Dynamics
+# hybrid quantum-classical algorithm for correlated fermion model

-An educational quantum-computing project that develops a validated simulation workflow for the half-filled, two-site Fermi-Hubbard model.
+A quantum-computing project that develops a validated simulation workflow for the half-filled, two-site Fermi-Hubbard model.
 The project begins with ground-state preparation and now extends to real-time evolution after an interaction quench.